 After you have completed your adjuster continuing education, you will renew your Maine adjuster license online through an application on Maine’s Insurance Department website.

-There is a fee of $30 to renew your Louisiana adjuster license.
+There is a fee of $30 to renew your Maine adjuster license.

 You are not required to retake the adjuster license exam on renewal, although your continuing education course may require you to take a short knowledge quiz to complete your CE hours.